Koffi Bar: Production

-The film was planned to be shot in Telugu-Kannada (as Koffi Shop) and Tamil (as Nimidangal) and began production in 2009.
+The film was planned to be shot in Telugu, Kannada (both titled as Koffi Shop) and Tamil (as Nimidangal) and began production in 2009.
 Biana Desai, known for glamorous roles, played a role without makeup for the film.
 Newcomer Murali from New York was brought to cinematograph the film along with M. V. Raghu.
 The film was shot in Hyderabad, Bangalore, and Chennai.
 The film's plot begins in a coffee shop.
 Hindi actress Moushmi did an item number in the film.
 The film was shot for only three days in Bangalore.
 As a result, the Kannada version stopped production midway after the Karnataka Film Chamber Of Commerce found out that the film was dubbed from Telugu and that more than fifty percent of the film was not shot in Karnataka.
-For the Tamil promotions of the film, Shashank was referred to as Shasha and Bianca Desai was referred to as Priyanka.

 Soundtrack

 The director turned the music director for the first time.
 Lyrics by Vanamali who previously collaborated with Krishna for the Telugu dub of Time (1999).